Little River, Victoria: Today

 The township has a petrol station and post office, a primary school, a kindergarten, a pub, a bed and breakfast, a park, two playgrounds, a train station, a cricket ground and several churches.
 Visitors from Melbourne pass through the town on the way to the You Yangs Regional Park and the Mount Rothwell Biodiversity Interpretation Centre.

 Australian rock band Little River Band is named after Little River after seeing the name on a road sign on their way to a gig in Geelong.

+Film-making location

 Some scenes for the Australian television series We Can Be Heroes: Finding The Australian of the Year and Angry Boys were filmed at Little River, although it was referred to as the fictional town of 'Dunt'.
-Little River also featured in the movie Mad Max, with Little River Road being used as the movie's infamous "Highway 9".
+Little River also featured in filming the movie Mad Max, starring Mel Gibson, with Little River Road being used as the movie's infamous "Highway 9".

 Some parts of Little River and surrounding areas were filmed in the Australian television drama series, Blue Heelers.
-Also, in the nearby You Yangs, the 2003 film, Ned Kelly was shot.
+Also, some scenes from the 2003 Australian Western film, Ned Kelly were shot in the nearby You Yangs.

+Little River, and surrounding areas, also featured in the filming of the 2015 comedy-drama The Dressmaker, starring Kate Winslet, Liam Hemsworth, and Judy Davis.